| Ch 6 -- The C and C++ Programming Languages

 kernel, making it easy to modify these modules when you're porting to a different

+hardware architecture.
 C was first designed by Dennis Ritchie for use with UNIX on DEC PDP-11 computers.

 The language evolved from Martin Richard's BCPL, and one of its earlier forms was